helloWorld199/minimal_proto_max_external_dynamic/README.md

    - Open the generated Visual Studio solution.
    - Build the solution using the `/MTd` flag for Runtime Library and static linking to avoid manually configuring Max to find the DLLs.

-## Notes
-If you are getting this error while building on Visual Studio:
-     ```sh
-     LNK1107: invalid or corrupt file: cannot read at 0x370
-     ```
-That's because for some reason vcpkg.cmake is linking libprotobuf.dll instead of libprotobuf.lib.
-To fix this just go to Properties > Linker > Input and change the C:\vcpkg\installed\x64-windows\debug\bin\libprotobufd.dll C:\vcpkg\installed\x64-windows\debug\lib\protobufd.lib